 The integration of art and science

-Art can be a powerful conduit to engaging the public with science.
-When I was younger, it was more likely I’d be an artist than a scientist.
-Recently, I have been revisiting these artistic roots.
+Art is a powerful conduit to engaging the public with science.
 If you’re an artist and interested in collaborating, feel free to reach out to me.

 Click here to view my art projects

 Invited monologist at “Without Order” performance designed, performed, and curated by Colleen O’Brien, local Philadelphia Dancer.
 The piece integrated dance, story-telling, and science education in a piece called, “The Neuroscience of Self-Preservation”.
 Iron Factory in Kesington.
 2018

 “Learning from The Eureka Factor: Aha Moments, Creative Insight, and the Brain” | Society of Scholarly Publishing 7May2019.

 “Drexel 40 under 40” | Drexel Magazine Spring2019.